vespa-engine/pyvespa/README.md

 Check the file `screwdriver.yaml` to see which packages and environment variables need to be set to run unit and integration tests.

+## Code format

+This repo uses the default configuration of [Black](https://github.com/psf/black) to standardize code formatting.

 ## Release instructions

 We currently release new pyvespa versions manually.